 The best materials to make a DIY miniature painting handle are those you have nearby, and feel comfortable in your hand.
 Naturally, once you have identified a suitable “handle”, you need to figure out the best way to attach your model to the top of that object.

-Can you already tell that making a DIY handle for miniatures is a hassle?
+Can you already tell that making a DIY miniatures holders is a hassle?

 Here are some reasons why I don’t use a DIY handle for working with miniatures: